MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/contributing.md

 ### Conceptual documentation

-When you're updating the conceptual docs, you can find Mixed Reality docs repository lives [here](https://github.com/MicrosoftDocs/mixed-reality).
+When you're updating the conceptual docs, you can find the Mixed Reality docs repository [here](https://github.com/MicrosoftDocs/mixed-reality).

 >[!Tip]
 >Articles related to GraphicsTools can be found in this folder [mixed-reality/mrtk-unity/mrtk3-graphicstools/](https://github.com/MicrosoftDocs/mixed-reality/tree/docs/mrtk-unity/mrtk3-graphicstools)